Spade-and-Archer/UltimateFightARR/README.md

 7) Run the command `npm run start` This will begin the process of looking for fights and downloading them

-Set up a task in windows task scheduler or another program to automatically run that command in the source directory every day or every few days or whatever to stay up to date.
+Set up a task in windows task scheduler or another program to automatically run that command in the source directory every day or every few days. **Do not set the frequency higher than once per day.**
+We want to be polite to sites like Wikipedia and the indexers that you have configured in ProwlARR.

 Some notes: